mixo-marcus/DJXML/readme.md

 DJXML is an open format to import/export between DJ Software.

 You own your DJ Library.
-Let's keep it that way.
+Let's keep it that way!

 ## Contribute

 We are looking for contributors to help:
-- Contact DJ Software manufacturers for support
+- Contact DJ Software manufacturers to support the project
 - Define the Track criteria for DJXML
-- Develop the XML/XSD format
+- Test the XML/XSD format

 Thank you in advance for your help :-)